908: The Touch of Satan

 Want half a Mr. Pibb?

-Mr. Pibb is a soft drink manufactured by the Coca-Cola Company to compete with Dr. Pepper.
+Mr. Pibb is a soft drink manufactured by the Coca-Cola Company to compete with Dr Pepper.
 The drink was first produced in 1972; however, in 2001, it was renamed Pibb Xtra and slightly reformulated with added cinnamon.

 Yeah, keep on truckin’, I guess.
 You’ll do your thing and I’ll do mine.
 Yep, whip inflation now!
 Bye.

 “Keep on truckin’” was a classic slogan coined by underground cartoonist Robert “R.” Crumb in 1968; it was popular throughout the 1970s.
 “You’ll do your thing and I’ll do mine” is a paraphrase of the “Gestalt Prayer,” which was written by therapist Fritz Perls (1893-1970) and became popular during the 1960s (“I do my thing and you do your thing./I am not in this world to live up to your expectations/And you are not in this world to live up to mine”).
-“Whip inflation now” was a slogan launched by President Gerald Ford’s administration to boost public confidence in an era of rising prices.
+“Whip inflation now” was a slogan launched by President Gerald Ford’s administration in the 1970s to boost public confidence in an era of rising prices.

 In sort of a floppy Rhoda way, I guess.